richfaces/richfaces/README.md

 In order to build the Showcase application you will need:

 * Maven 3.0.3 or later
-* Servers: Apache Tomcat 6.0 or any Java
+* Servers: Apache Tomcat 6.0.x/7.0.x or any Java
 EE 6 application server (e.g. JBoss AS 7)
-* JDK 1.6
+* JDK 1.6 or better

 Also optional Additional Software would make it easy for you to work with the sources of the application:

 * *Eclipse IDE* + *JBoss Tools* (to explore and run the application in IDE).
 You're obviously free to use any other IDE you wish, but JBoss Tools is recommended.
+Check <http://www.jboss.org/tools/download> out for tools downloading.
+* Another option is to use *JBoss Developer Studio*, where you can find all required plugins pre installed for better convenience.
+Check <https://devstudio.jboss.com/download/6.x.html> out for developer studio downloading.

 Build / Deploy
 --------------